Skip to the main content.

 Key activities:

-Enable AI triage for all incoming tickets, but in "shadow mode" where AI makes suggestions that techs review before applying.
-This lets you see how AI would route tickets while maintaining human oversight to catch mistakes.
+Enable AI triage in testing mode where AI makes suggestions that dispatchers or techs review before applying.
+This lets you see how AI would route tickets while maintaining human oversight.

 Monitor the metrics you established in Phase 1.
 Are resolution times improving?
 Is first contact resolution increasing?
 Where is AI helping, and where does it need refinement?